tanvirs26/Predicting-Road-Accident-Risk-Kaggle-Project/README.md

 - Logistic Regression and Random Forest both achieved an accuracy of 0.91, while Decision Tree achieved 0.90.
 Logistic Regression showed the best overall performance with the highest AUC-ROC of 0.9770
-- The explicit feature engineering steps — binary flags and interaction terms — effectively captured non-linear relationships, reducing the advantage that tree based models typically have
+- The explicit feature engineering steps, binary flags and interaction terms, effectively captured nonlinear relationships, reducing the advantage that tree based models typically have
 - Decision Tree showed the highest recall for High Risk roads (0.95) but at the cost of more false positives, indicating a trade off between